 These Substances Also Raise the Risk of Heart Disease and Cancer

-Chemicals that are able to affect the rate of reproductive development could also affect other hormone-sensitive growth processes.
+Chemicals that can affect the rate of reproductive development could also affect other hormone-sensitive growth processes.

 MSD Manuals discovered that 99% of breast cancer tissue samples contained paraben esters.
 These chemicals mimic estrogen – the hormone involved in puberty, as well as in breast cancer development.
 Parabens are included in various household products, like shaving gel, deodorants and antidepressants, makeup and cosmetics, toothpaste, shampoos and conditioners, lotions and sunscreens, pharmaceutical drugs, and food additives.